mariusvslprts/home-assistant-blueprint-area-heating-control/README.md

 This blueprint is based on Home Assistants [Area Model](https://www.home-assistant.io/docs/organizing/areas/) and discovers devices & sensors based on the provided area.

-> [!IMPORTANT]
-> Areas must have at least one `climate` entity assinged in order to get displayed in the area selection.
-> Make sure you have assigned your thermostats & window sensors before using this blueprint.

 **Features:**
 - 🗓️ Heating sheduler support
 - 🌱 Eco + 🛋️ comfort temperature settings (built-in or external entities)